sergeynordicresults/sergeynordicresults.github.io/posts/universe.md

 https://www.ted.com/talks/stephen_cave_the_4_stories_we_tell_ourselves_about_death

-1. The same that wasbefore your was born
+Seems like:
-2. same that happens when you are out of conciousness
+1. The same that was before your was born

-nothing
+2. Same that happens when you are out of conciousness

 ## Who we are in this universe